-Daniela Gonzalez is currently a senior at St. Mary’s University completing a bachelor’s degree in Communication Studies.
+Daniela Gonzalez is St. Mary’s University alumna by completing a bachelor’s degree in Communication Studies.
 Born and raised in El Paso, Texas, Gonzalez was actively involved in her community by combining both her passion in helping others and the media through several public events; that included providing face painting, another of her passions, and advertisements of the events.

 Gonzalez considers herself to be a shy and introverted person, thus motivating her to apply to Valle Verde Early College High School, a small dual-credit high school where she had the opportunity to graduate with a high school diploma as well as an Associate’s degree of Arts.
 At VVECHS, Gonzalez was involved in a variety of extracurricular activities including National Honor Society, Future Business Leaders of America, French Club and Media Club.
 Gonzalez participated at the graduation ceremony of class of 2016 in June.